 Our curriculum consists of seven elements which include electronics, energy, plastic, new technologies, programing and papers and boards.

+•The pillars of learning are delivered through knowledge based learning and practical application.
+The knowledge based practical activities have a focus on accuracy and quality of finish, with skills for life at heart of everything taught.
 Year 7 learners have the opportunity to utilise our specialist workshops and develop products using laser cutters, 3D printers, CNC routers and Autodesk.

-- Food – Learners have the opportunity to investigate healthy eating, with a focus on nutrition.
+•Food Technology – Learners have the opportunity to investigate healthy eating, with a focus on nutrition.
 Learners utilise the food room, learning about hygiene and making healthy options such as pasta salad.

-- Computer Aided Design (CAD) – leaners use Autodesk, an industry standard CAD software package to produce drawings in isometric and orthographic.
+•Computer Aided Design (CAD) – leaners use Autodesk, an industry standard CAD software package to produce drawings in isometric and orthographic.
 Within our dedicated CAD/CAM room learners have the opportunity to turn their drawings into models, through the utilisation of our 3D printers and CNC routers.

 •Year 9 learners work independently to plan and manufacture a passive amplifier.
 This practical work will be supported by materials theory on timber, paper and boards.
 Learners have the opportunity to design using CAD and program the laser cutter to cut out their designs.
 Over the course of this topic, learners will improve their independence and confidence in the workshop, developing vital practical skills in preparation for KS4.

 Year 10 and 11

 Learners have the opportunity to opt for one of 4 areas of Design and Technology in year 9, with a mixture of GCSE and vocational qualifications.

 The examinable subjects we offer at year 10/11 are;

 Engineering Design (OCR)